 Need Someone to Talk to?

-The Distress Phone Service provides confidential, non-judgmental support, 24 hours a day, 7 days a week, for people experiencing feelings of distress or despair.
-They can help if you are worried, feeling upset, and need to talk with someone.
+The Distress Phone Services provide confidential, non-judgmental support, 24 hours a day, 7 days a week, for people experiencing feelings of distress or despair.
+They can help if you are worried, upset, or just need to talk with someone.

 Prefer to Chat Online?

 Visit Youth in BC, an online resource where youth in distress can get help by having a real-time, online chat with a trained volunteer.
 Available from noon to 1 a.m. everyday.